 The G. Eric and Edith Matson Photograph Collection is a rich source of historical images of the Middle East.
 The majority of the images depict Palestine (present day Israel and the West Bank) from 1898 to 1946.
 Most of the collection consists of over 22,000 glass and film photographic negatives and transparencies created by the American Colony Photo Department and its successor firm, the Matson Photo Service.
 Over 1,000 photographic prints and eleven albums are also part of this collection.

-A video archive of oral histories of the Nakba, the creation of the Palestinian refugee diaspora displaced during the foundation of the state of Israel in 1948.
+An archive of oral histories of the Nakba, the creation of the Palestinian refugee diaspora displaced during the foundation of the state of Israel in 1948.

 The Palestine Festival of Literature